Pyroxenium/Basalt/docs/objects/Object.md

 This is the base class for all visual objects.
 It covers positioning, sizing, showing/hiding and much more.

-By default a freshly created object is visible and automatically listens to all incoming events.
+By default a freshly created object is visible and doesn't listens to any incoming events.
 Its default position is always 1, 1 (based on it's parent frame).
 The default anchor is also topLeft.

 |   |   |